brimdata/super/README.md

 [Super Text (TSUP)](https://superdb.org/formats/tsup.html) where all JSON values are also TSUP.
-Similarly, the [Super Binary (BSUP)](https://superdb.org/formats/bsup.html) format is an efficient binary representation of SUP (a bit like Avro) and the [Super Columnar (CSUP)](https://superdb.org/formats/csup.html) format is a columnar representation of SUP (a bit like Parquet).
+Similarly, the [Super Binary (BSUP)](https://superdb.org/formats/bsup.html) format is an efficient binary representation of TSUP (a bit like Avro) and the [Super Columnar (CSUP)](https://superdb.org/formats/csup.html) format is a columnar representation of TSUP (a bit like Parquet).

 Even though SuperDB is based on these super-structured data formats, it can read and write most common data formats.